 Yeah, I’ll be there directly.

-other spellings: soon, before long, after a while, presently, and "in a bit"
+variations: soon, before long, after a while, presently, "in a bit"

 ★ When someone says "directly," don’t expect them right away.
 It could mean in a few minutes, or whenever they get around to it. ★